qayamuddink/prisma_learning/README.md

-##PRIMSA LEARNG
+## PRISMA LEARNING
 this is my prisma learning in which i create databases by using prisma ORM .